 The goal to have while building an MVP is to create a product that you can test to gauge if your users are finding it useful.
 The aim is to test this product on users and then collate maximum information on its functionality/viability with minimal efforts.
 When this is established, more and more features can be added on/edited to the original to enhance its usability.

 So, how would an MVP version of the CRM app look like?

 This is where we enter a heavily-hypothetical territory.
 Let’s say that the CRM is used mostly by customer service representatives, and the mobile app is to primarily help them to respond and keep track of customer queries.
 It is also to help the service agents know if the technical team has resolved the issues sent to them, and respond to the customers accordingly.

-Based on these needs, here’s a list of features your MVP app will cover –
+Based on these needs, here’s a list of features your Minimum Viable Product app will cover –

 - Employee login